Drupal Tutorial Explained for Beginners

 2. Purchase a Domain Name

 Internet users use domain names to access websites on browsers without having to memorize the site’s IP address.
+If you want to know more, check our beginner-friendly guide about what domain name is.

 The right domain name will help you build online credibility and boost the recognition of your brand.
 Therefore, make sure your domain is unique and memorable.
 Avoid symbols and hyphens as they can harm its readability.